Douglas-Christian/iFIT_TCX_Converter/readme.md

 1. Download your TCX file from iFIT.
 (Make a Copy if you would like to compare it to the final output.)
 2. Run the executable or included Python script.
 3. Use the File Finder to select your TCX file.
-4. Select either Biking or Running.th the application.
+4. Select either Biking or Running.
 5. Your TCX file is edited in place and reformatted.
 6. Upload your new TCX file to Garmin Connect and be amazed.